-Overall, both TE and SE of power grid companies are lower before the unbundling.
-After the unbundling was promulgated, the overall efficiency under both models increased, but began to decline after 2008.
-This is similar to our expected results: before the unbundling, the continuous decline of efficiency accelerated the process of reforming; The overall efficiency of the reform has risen slightly, indicating that the reform has improved efficiency to a certain extent. this trend has changed since 2008, indicating that the effect of the reform has weakened and a new round of reform in power system is urgently needed.
+Overall, both TE and SE of power grid companies are lower before the unbundling reform.
+After that, the overall efficiency under both models increased, but began to decline after 2008.
+The continuous decline of efficiency may accelerate a new round of reform.